 Chicken-Chutney Patty Melts

-A uniquely flavored take on a patty melt made with ground chicken, curry, ginger, mango chutney and brie.
+This is a uniquely flavored take on the classic patty melt made with ground chicken, curry, ginger, mango chutney, and brie.

 - 1 lb ground chicken